Goodreads Quote Widget

 On Wednesday, it's Oh, How Pinteresting! at The Vintage Apple.

 Being from the Midwestern United States is hella cool - I think I proved that with my Nebraska post.
 I'm not from Nebraska; I'm from Indiana.
 We've got some pretty cool people, too.
-If you liked through the '80s, you might think of him when you think of Indiana.
+If you lived through the '80s, you might think of him when you think of Indiana.

 No, this is not young Haymitch; it's the character Woody Boyd from Cheers.
 Woody Harrelson?
 Not actually from Indiana.
 Or even Midwestern - he's a native Texan.